paccanarolab/dissim/README.md

 We have developed a method able to summarise the information available in the biomedical literature databases.
 By obtaining the MeSH terms associated with the publications referenced in OMIM, we are able to obtain a single number that accurately reflects the molecular relatedness between hereditary diseases.

+# Running the pipeline

+Please have a look at the [guide](https://github.com/paccanarolab/dissim/wiki/Running-the-pipeline).
+We welcome issues and pull requests for improving the code and guide!

 # How to cite

 If you're using this tool, please cite the following publication: